DataDog/kics/documentation/rules/terraform/azure/virtual_network_with_ddos_protection_plan_disabled.md

 ### Description

- Azure Virtual Networks should have a DDoS Protection Plan enabled to safeguard against distributed denial-of-service attacks that can overwhelm and disrupt services hosted in the cloud.
+ Azure Virtual Networks should have a DDoS Protection Plan enabled to safeguard against distributed denial-of-service (DDoS) attacks that can overwhelm and disrupt services hosted in the cloud.
 Without the `ddos_protection_plan` block configured with `enable = true` in the `azurerm_virtual_network` resource, as shown below, the network remains vulnerable to these attacks, potentially resulting in service downtime and extensive business impact.

 ```
 ddos_protection_plan {